davidbauer/most-common-birthdays/README.md

 * Replace the default data array in bdays.js with yours and replace data.json with your file.
 * Translate the bits you want in your language
 * Add a caveat to your data to the .caveat paragraph if needed.
+* Link to your data source in #footnote, please leave the credit.

 Beware!
 ------